HOSTED-POWER/docs-turbostack-app/readme.md

 Once you've created an account, proceed to add all relevant contacts to your account.

+This step is crucial for effective communication and collaboration between Hosted Power & your team.

+!!!
+Important
-This step is crucial for effective communication and collaboration between Hosted Power & your team. **Adding relevant contacts to your account ensures that the right people receive the right information and communication.**
+Adding relevant contacts to your account ensures that the right people receive the right information and communication.
+They could also be used to contact you in cases of emergency.
+!!!

 ### External Partner Integration (optional)